CiaranBrain/Recipeze/README.md

 ![ERD](static/images/readme/recipe.png)

-and this is the model i am using

 ## **Wireframes**
 Explore the visual representation of Recipeze's layout and user interface.
 These blueprints provide insights into the application's design, ensuring a user-friendly experience and will be fully responsive and accessible on mobile, tablet and desktop devices.